sigasi/sigasi_insights/faq.md

 ## What kind of linting rules are possible?
 The answer to this question is not straightforward.
 However, some examples may help.
 We can implement (but are in not limited to) the following types of custom linting rules:

-* Naming conventions (e.g. constants should be in capitals, signals should start with “s”,…)
+* Naming conventions (e.g. constants should be in capitals, signals should start with "s",...)
-* Deprecated libraries, data types, constructs (e.g. don’t use block statements; don’t use std_logic_unsigned, …)
+* Deprecated libraries, data types, constructs (e.g. don’t use block statements; don’t use std_logic_unsigned,...)
 * Project structure, file names (e.g. an entity should be in a file named “_e.vhd”)
 * Required file headers
-* Maximum sizes of files, processes, …
+* Maximum sizes of files, processes,...
-* How to instantiate components / entities
+* How to instantiate components/entities
-* Unused signals, constants, …, dead code
+* Unused signals, constants,...
+* Dead code
-* … and much more
+* ... and much more

 We cannot implement overly complex or fuzzy requirements, like:

 * Post-synthesis checks
 * CDC checks
-* Fuzzy requirements, like: “Entities should be sufficiently commented.”
-(How can an algorthm decide what is sufficient?)
+* Fuzzy requirements, like: _"Entities should be sufficiently commented."_ (How can an algorithm decide what is sufficient?)

 If you get in touch with us, we will evaluate your coding rules to determine which rules we can implement.